Health Insurance with Maternity Cover

-Newborn baby coverage: Neonatal care from day one for up to 90 days.
-Such plans claim to cover any needs a newborn may have, but it is essential that you enquire about their stance on complicated deliveries or premature labour.
+Newborn baby coverage: Health insurance plans with maternity cover also includes insurance for newborn baby or neonatal care from day one for up to 90 days.
+Such maternity health insurance plans claim to cover any needs a newborn may have, but it is essential that you enquire about your insurer’s stance on complicated deliveries or premature labour.

 What is not covered in maternity insurance?

 While there are many benefits to having maternity insurance, here are a few aspects that are not covered:

 Pre-existing diseases affecting pregnancy: If you have a pre-existing disease that could affect your pregnancy, such as high blood pressure or epilepsy, you will not be covered under maternity health insurance cover.

 Congenital diseases: These are inherited medical conditions that occur in children before or at birth, such as heart disease, Down Syndrome, or spina bifida that are not covered under maternity insurance cover.